 Power is everything in aviation.
 Give an airplane more to play with and it'll climb better and cruise faster, putting a business meeting within arm's reach or extra vacation time in your pocket.
-Some of Continental® Motors 300 series engines top the horsepower charts in this class - up to an impressive 225 horsepower in turbocharged and intercooled form.
+Some of Continental's 300 series engines top the horsepower charts in this class - up to an impressive 225 horsepower in turbocharged and intercooled form.
 That's a remarkable .625 horsepower per cubic inch.
 Power is nothing without manners.
 All 360s have six smooth- running cylinders.
 And every 360 engine is fuel injected for outstanding efficiency and range.
-At 283 pounds, the TSIO-360-A rates among the lightest of all six-cylinder aircraft powerplants.
 Among Continental's newest 300 Series designs is the IO-360-AF (Alternative Fuel) developed for lower octane/unleaded fuels for international markets.
 For the money, you'd be hard pressed to find a better value in the air.

 The 300 Series is a family of 6-cylinder, air-cooled, horizontally opposed, direct-drive aircraft engines with hydraulic lifters, 2 pushrod-actuated valves per cylinder, wet oil sump and fuel injection or carburetor with manual mixture control.